 \subsection{LLM Response Data from Simulation}

-To evaluate LLMs’ ability to simulate human responses, we test a range of widely used models: GPT‑3.5, GPT‑4, GPT‑4o mini, Llama 3.3, Qwen 2.5, and DeepSeek.
-The GPT models are commercial; the others are open source.
-To study scaling effects, we include multiple model sizes.
-For Llama, we use 3B (i.e., 3 billion), 8B, and 70B parameters; for Qwen, 7B, 14B, 32B, and 72B.
+To evaluate LLMs' ability to simulate human responses, we test a range of widely used {instruction-tuned models}: GPT-3.5, GPT-4, GPT-4o mini, LLaMA, Qwen, and { DeepSeek-V3}.
+The GPT models are proprietary, whereas the remaining models are open source. { We focus on instruction-tuned models\footnote{{All models evaluated in this study are standard instruction-tuned models.
+We do not use dedicated reasoning models, such as DeepSeek-R1, OpenAI o1, or Qwen reasoning/thinking variants.
+When models provide optional reasoning functionalities through an API, these reasoning modes are not invoked in our experiments.
+This design ensures that comparisons across models are not confounded by model-specific hidden reasoning mechanisms or reasoning-token budgets.}} because their training incorporates human-provided instructions, feedback, or preference data, which may make them better suited than base pretrained models for generating human-like judgments and responses.} To examine scaling effects, we include multiple model sizes.
+For LLaMA, we use 3B, 8B, and 70B parameter models; for Qwen, we use 7B, 14B, 32B, and 72B parameter models.

 We adopt the original lab designs, including sample sizes and data-collection protocols as documented on \url{www.aspredicted.org}.
 Guided by these designs, we build a simulation framework that maps all nine behavioral OM experiments into prompts and interaction protocols.
 For each question posed to human subjects, we encode the experimental context into an LLM prompt.
 Mirroring the human data collection, LLM ``participants'' advance through the same multi‑round sequences specified by each lab experiment.